 - The work is structurally sound and meets health and safety requirements stipulated in the Act and Regulations.

-- Your building is independently assessed as suitable for occupation.
+- Your building is independently assessed as suitable for use or occupation.

-A building permit requires inspections of the work at various mandatory notification stages such as foundations, reinforcement, frame, prior to occupation and upon completion of building work.
+A building permit requires work inspections at various mandatory notification stages such as foundations, reinforcement, frame, prior to occupation, and upon completion of building work.

 Once approved, a building permit has a period of time in which building work must commence and be completed.
 As part of the process, the relevant building surveyor who issues the building permit must follow the project through to the end, carrying out building inspections, issuing an occupancy permit and/or a certificate of final inspection on completion of the building work.

 There are some minor types of building work that are exempt from a building permit.

 In certain instances the exemptions remove the necessity to obtain a building permit but still require the owner to make sure the building work complies with the regulations.
 In these cases the owner may still require professional assistance from a Registered Building Practitioner.

 For more information on circumstances when a building permit is not required, please download the Victorian Building Authority's Practice Notes 2016-32 "When is a Building Permit Required?" or go to the Victorian Building Authority website.

 Generally an owner-builder is defined as a person who constructs or renovates a building on their own land, who is not in the business of building.